PNatarajan123/PNatarajan123.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I'm a 4th year UIUC Computer Engineering student passionate about Machine Learning and Embedded Software Development.
+I'm a 4th year UIUC Computer Engineering student passionate about machine learning and embedded software development.
 I enjoy tackling challenging problems at the intersection of hardware and software design.